RoboJackets/igvc-software/documents/design/waypoint_orientation.md

 points the robot towards the next waypoint.
 For the final waypoint, the final orientation should correspond to one with yaw = 0.

-The pose calculation will be something like:

-geometry_msgs::PointStamped Waypoint1, Waypoint2;
-double angle = std::atan2(Waypoint2.y - Waypoint1.y, Waypoint2.x - Waypoint1.x);
-geometry_msgs::PoseStamped waypoint_pose;
-geometry_msgs::Quaternion quaternion = tf::createQuaternionMsgFromYaw(angle);
-waypoint_pose.pose.point = Waypoint1;
-waypoint_pose.pose.orientation = quaternion;
-waypoint_pose.header = Waypoint1.header;

 Another aspect that can be fixed is to merge the action_server.cpp into waypoint_source.cpp.
 Since the two files are solely dependent on each other, their functionality can be merged into a single file.
-This would mean that waypoint_source.cpp would have a MoveBaseClient object inside of it.
+This would mean that waypoint_source.cpp would have a MoveBaseClient object inside of it, and that it would handle the client sending both file waypoints and rviz waypoints.

-A parameter will also be added which sets if the waypoints come from a file or are defined by the user.
+There will be a parameter called "reading_from_file" that defines if the node will only send waypoints from a file or from rviz.
+If true, it will only send waypoints from a file and ignore any waypoints sent by rviz.
+If false, it will not read from any file and only send waypoints from rviz.

+Waypoints sent from a file will be sent with sendGoalAndWait(), and from rviz it will be sent with sendGoal().

 ## Questions & Research